electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-5. Write the code of your [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) in "factory.device.nut" and "factory.agent.nut" files.
+5. Write your [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) using the Project’s source code files.

-6. [BlinkUp](https://developer.electricimp.com/blinkup) a device which you plan to use as a pre-factory fixture device.
+6. Add your test factory BlinkUp fixture to your Electric Imp account as if it were a development device.

-7. List all your unassigned devices and find the needed one.
+7. List all of your unassigned devices and find the test fixture.

 ```
 > impt device list --unassigned